Take On Me: Other versions

+In the 2015 video game Metal Gear Solid V: The Phantom Pain, a cassette of "Take On Me" can be obtained as a secret collectible.

+A version of this song was performed on the series finale, "Chuck vs. The Goodbye", of the television show Chuck which aired on 27 January 2012.
+The song was performed by Scott Krinsky and Vik Sahay of "Jeffster" – a fictional band consisting of their characters Jeffrey Barnes ("Jeff-", for Jeffrey), portrayed by Krinsky, and Lester Patel ("-ster", for Lester), portrayed by Sahay.

 A cover by D. A. Wallach was featured in the film La La Land.
 Wallach makes an appearance as the lead singer of a 1980s pop cover band that features Sebastian Wilder, one of the film's two protagonists.
 The cover was released as part of the album La La Land: The Complete Musical Experience.